We’re in an era where everybody is on their phone or laptop or watching something on a screen, but it doesn’t do anything other than teaching you.

 There are different ways that people learn.

-Primarily, you have four separate learners, two of which can benefit from paperback/hardcover books, and one from audiobooks (which most of these books I’ve listed also have audio versions available).
+Primarily, you have four separate learners, two of which can benefit from paperback/hardcover books, and one from audiobooks (most of these books I’ve listed also have audio versions available).

 You have visual learners and reading/writing learners, both of whom benefit from books, and you have auditory learners, who will benefit the most from audiobooks.